 As a carer, you can join us as a member for free – find out more about the benefits.

 Comments and complaints

-Carers UK is committed to providing high quality activities and services.
-Whoever you deal with at Carers UK we expect you to be treated with courtesy and to find Carers UK friendly and welcoming.
+Carers UK is committed to providing high quality information, guidance and support to carers.
+Whoever you deal with at Carers UK, we expect you to be treated with courtesy and to find us friendly and welcoming.